Hidden Doors are most often found in the walls, floors and ceilings of homes.

 Hidden Door Fact:

-Only the Heavy Duty Bookcases can carry the weigh of real books with-out failing.
+Only the Heavy Duty Bookcases can carry the weight of real books with-out failing.
+How the Heavy Duty Bookcase

-The Hidden Door Trade Secrets used to build the full size bookcase hidden door (< left) include three basic principles for supporting and transferring the load > these are revealed in the Manual.
+The Hidden Door Trade Secrets used to build the full size bookcase hidden door (left) include three basic principles for supporting & transferring the load without using metal framing.
+It was built by a Master Carpenter and how he did it is revealed in the Victorian Bookcase Plans on this site.

-A Bookcase Hidden Door can be used to quickly and easily access a Secret Passage, Compartment or
+A Hidden Door can be used to quickly & easily access a Secret Passage, Compartment or a Safe Room.